caleb1248/text-editor/README.md

 ## Features

-- Support for opening and saving files using the File System Access API
+- Support for opening and saving files
-- Better syntax highlighting
+- Better syntax highlighting for an extensive list of languages (All languages supported by default in VSCode are supported in this editor)
 - Enhanced intellisense for HTML, CSS, JavaScript, and Typescript
 - Editor tabs
 - File creation